zkpain/webserv_Ex/README.md

 # webserv_Ex
-.net example projetc for use the integration of git, jenkins and sonarqube.
+c# refered to a webserv to use the integration of git, jenkins and sonarqube.
 You can Fork this project and try it yourself and enjoy it